 What is the difference between a jigsaw and a reciprocating saw?

-Jigsaws have long, slim blades and are ideal for jobs that need delicate woodcuts.
+Jigsaws have long, slim blades and are ideal for jobs requiring delicate woodcuts.
 Reciprocating saws have a horizontal blade action for rough cutting and demolition jobs, such as cutting wood and metal.

 They both cut through materials and offer alternative blades for different projects.
 The reciprocating saw always cuts through thicker materials.
-It works as a handheld tool, while the jigsaw requires a level surface to operate.
+It works as a handheld tool, while the jigsaw requires a level surface.

 How do you cut angles with a reciprocating saw?

 It is hard to find your angles and draw lines on all the sides needed, but you can still cut angles with the saw.
-Start cutting slow, check your line and make sure your saw blade is sharp.
+Start cutting slowly, check your line, and ensure your saw blade is sharp.